 The Producers Guild of America is Hollywood’s principal professional organization of producers.

 Film production includes a range of roles, and in some cases, one person does everything.
 In most cases, the roles are divided and shared between different people.
 The common types of film producers are:

 They contribute a substantial amount of money to a project and earn top credit in the film.
 They can also acquire additional financing and manage accounting and legal issues.

 - Budget, schedule, standard management

 They work on sets actively, supervising production logistics from start to end by collaborating with the director.
-A producer can be a writer, director in films or TV shows.
+A producer can be a writer or director in films or TV shows.

 - Source development, script writing, quality control

 - Recruitment and making decisions in casting

 - Overseeing and guiding teams and other producers

 Taskmasters of a film are line producers.
 They ensure staying on time and within budget.
 Their responsibility is to break down the script, create line items in a budget, plan a production timeline, coordinate the schedules and activities of several departments, and handle human resources.
 The difference between unit production and line producer is that unit production is not involved in creating decisions.
 They execute the logistics reported by line producers.